 The initial assignment of an advisor is intended to give students guidance and grounding in the program and to help students meet the tight schedule required for successful completion of the M.A..
-However, as a student's academic interests develop or shift, students should feel free to change advisors.
-While these changes can occur at any time, they often occur in two transitional periods in continuing students' course of study: when they begin to organize a committee for the colloquium and Ph.D. exam, and when they undertake to present the dissertation prospectus.
+However, as a student's academic interests develop or shift, students are free to change advisors.
+These changes can occur at any time, but they often occur in two key transitional periods in a student's course of study: when they begin to organize a committee for the Master's Thesis, the Ph.D. qualifying exam, and the dissertation prospectus.
 Such changes may also be required when faculty members take research leaves.
-In both cases, the student should consult with the DGS to secure either a temporary or a new permanent advisor.
+In all cases, the student should consult with the DGS to secure either a temporary or a new permanent advisor.
 In the case of faculty leaves, the DGS can also substitute for the permanent advisor.
-The only time when students are not permitted to change advisors is the period between the colloquium and the Ph.D. qualifying exam.
+The only time students are not permitted to change advisors is the period between the colloquium and the Ph.D. qualifying exam.
 To preserve the intellectual integrity of the exam, students cannot alter the composition of their exam committee during this period.
 If a change must be made, students must hold a new colloquium.